 When your clams are open, and the shellfish have just turned a bright red/orange color, you are good to go.
 Protein from the sea usually cooks very quickly and can go from tasty to rubber in no time.

-And no, I don't want to Photoshop it. :)
+Everything I photograph in my mom's kitchen looks sooooo ORANGE.
+And no, I don't want to Photoshop it. :) |

 You may find that you need to adjust the broth for the natural salt that will come from your seafood.
 If so, try adding 1/4 cup of water and a pinch of sugar to mellow out the salt.